 96 percent of Turks are Sunni Muslims who view Islam as a core part of their identity, even though most are not devout.
 Fewer than 1 percent of Turks are Christians.

-What It Means To Follow Christ In Turkey:
+What It Means To Follow Christ In Türkiye:

 Access To Bibles:

-Bibles can be legally printed and distributed in Turkey, but there are few distribution points.
+Bibles can be legally distributed in Turkiye, but there are few distribution points.
 Give Bibles

 VOM responds to persecution and supports front-line workers’ Bible distribution and outreach efforts.
 Give to VOM’s Global Ministry

 - Pray that new Turkish church leaders will arise to replace deported foreign workers.

 - Pray that efforts to reach university teachers and students will be fruitful.

 - Pray for a pastor who has not been allowed to see his daughter for several years because of his faith.